alexandreleroux/Animoog/map/README.md

 The interactive map is here: https://github.com/alexandreleroux/Animoog/blob/master/map/animoog-map.geojson

-Animoog Users Map - Instructions for Contributing
+Animoog Players Map - Instructions for Contributing
 ============================================

-This map is for the <a href="http://animoog.org/map">Animoog Users Map - animoog.org/map</a>, everyone is welcomed to contribute to it.
+This map is for the <a href="http://animoog.org/map">Animoog Players Map - animoog.org/map</a>, everyone is welcomed to contribute to it.

 Use cases
 ---------

-* Find Animoog users and fans near you and meet to share tips and tricks, and maybe even jam together?
+* Find Animoog players and fans near you and meet to share tips and tricks, and maybe even jam together?
 * Find Moog-related stores around you
 * Maps are fun!